Eligibility (ss 7, pt 2.11A Social Security Act 1991 (Cth))

 Work for the Dole participants may be eligible for an additional payment of $20.80 per fortnight.

-The allowance is reduced if the recipient’s (or their partner’s) income is above the income threshold.
-Eligibility for the Newstart Allowance is also subject to an assets test.
+The payment is reduced if the recipient’s (or their partner’s) income is above the income threshold.
+Eligibility for the payment is also subject to an assets test.

 The Parenting Payment (PP) can be paid to a person who has at least one child.
 The parent must be an Australian resident.
 The Parenting Payment (partnered) (PP (partnered)) is paid to a member of a couple where the child is under six years old.
 The Parenting Payment (single) (PP (single)) is paid to a single person where the child is under eight years old.

-A ‘principal parent’ is a A person who makes decisions about medical treatment for a person who cannot give informed consent to it themselves.
-See also informed consent. for the care of at least one dependent child, who is:
+A ‘principal parent’ is a person responsible for the care of at least one dependent child, who is:

 - in the adult’s care, and the adult is legally responsible (whether alone or jointly with another person) for the young person’s day-to-day care, welfare and development; or